friveroll/video50/README.md

 * `answer`: A regular expression matching a correct answer.
 * `question`: The text of the question.

+### Remote Free-Response

+Defined by `CS50.Video.Render.FreeResponseRemote`

+Server-side version of free-response.

+* `question`: The text of the question.

 ### Multiple-Choice

 Defined by `CS50.Video.Render.MultipleChoice`